 - ICP备案 (bèi’àn) ICP individual license, or also called ICP personal record

-In order to apply for an ICP license thought, you’ll need a chinese ID card (for the individual license) or a chinese company license (to apply for the business license).
+In order to apply for an ICP license though, you’ll need a Chinese ID card (for the individual license) or a Chinese company license (to apply for the business license).

 The average price for such a service is around 200 – 300 USD.